SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Offshore Wind Farm Detection with SyntEO

 \subsection{CNN Model and Training}

 The Faster R-CNN object detector \cite{ren2015faster} with a ResNet-50 \cite{he2016deepres} convolutional feature extractor was used as the only CNN architecture in each training.
-This specifically basic and well-established object detector in Earth observation was chosen to demonstrate that with a suitable dataset, basic deep learning architectures can achieve competitive results on the ground truth data.
-Therewith, in this study, we purposely shift the focus away from details in variations of architectures and training schemes towards different variants of the training dataset.
-Thus the ability of SyntEO to support stable experiment environments by having control over the training dataset becomes more obvious in this demonstration.
+This specifically basic and well-established object detector in Earth observation was chosen to demonstrate that with a suitable data set, basic deep learning architectures can achieve sound results on the ground truth data.
+Therewith, in this study, we purposely shift the focus away from details in variations of architectures and training schemes towards different variants of the training data set.
+Thus the ability of SyntEO to support stable experiment environments by having control over the training data set becomes more obvious in this demonstration.

 The only difference in the Faster R-CNN configuration between the different trainings is the initial anchor size and ratio of the Region Proposal Network (RPN), which is characteristic of the Faster R-CNN architecture.
 Briefly described, the RPN is a submodule of the Faster R-CNN, which connects the ResNet-50 feature extractor with the Faster R-CNN object detector head.
 The RPN uses fixed anchor boxes to check for each anchor if it contains a potential object.
 Thereby, the anchor boxes can be imagined as uniformly distributed boxes over the last feature map that comes from the ResNet-50 backbone.
 Since potential objects might occur on different scales and with different aspects, for each anchor box location, $n$ anchor boxes are processed with different scales and aspect-ratios \cite{ren2015faster}.
-Normally, the number of boxes per anchor is defined by an expert due to an analysis of the training dataset.
-In the case of SyntEO, the necessary information can directly be derived by consulting the ontology and synthetic image extent. \end{multicols}
+Normally, the number of boxes per anchor is defined by an expert due to an analysis of the training data set.
+In the case of SyntEO, the necessary information can directly be derived by consulting the ontology and synthetic image extent.